andyfaulkner1969/FGTDC/README.md

 2. Check to see if log file is present.
 If not create it.
 3. Check to see if log directory is larger than size defined in yaml if so will exit.
 If not moves forward.
     *This is a safe guard to prevent the script from over runnning the file system.
 4. Check to see if the log file is larger than your file limit size defined in yaml.
-If yes it will move the current file to a new date stamped file.
+If yes, it will move the current file to a new date stamped file.
 5. Log into the FGT and modify the consle settings to turn off the MORE function.
 6. Run through the list of commands defined in the fgtdc_commands.txt file.
 7. Log all to the log file.

 ***** BE VERY cautious of what commands you put in the file ***** Because it will blindly execute them.

+Turning on the DEBUG (yaml config file) flag will give you a lot of information if something is not working.

 I highly suggest you only use "get" and "diag" commands.